with oven fries

 - Hot sauce (opt) - for serving

-- Steak - (If prepping right before cooking, get oven heating for fries while steak marinates.)
+Steak - (If prepping right before cooking, get oven heating for fries while steak marinates.)
 Thinly slice steak against the grain.
-Combine steak with oil (first portion for lomo saltado), garlic, Tamari, vinegar, cumin, salt, and black pepper.
+Combine steak with oil (first portion for lomo saltado), garlic, soy sauce, vinegar, cumin, salt, and black pepper.
 Tenderize with a fork and toss to coat.
 Marinate for at least 20 minutes and up to 2 days.
 (Can be done up to 2 days ahead)

-- Cilantro / Tomatoes - Prep as directed.
+Cilantro (if using) / Tomatoes - Prep as directed.